Melclic/metaxime/doc/source/index.rst

 Basic usage include opening a rpSBML file, extracting some of its information:

 .. note::
-   You can open any SBML file using rpSBML and manipulate it to enrich it.
-The example provided here only shows the addition of the
+   You can open any SBML file using rpSBML.py and manipulate it.

 To open a SBML file: